TOILmodular/MARBLES/README.md

 <img width="300" src="https://github.com/TOILmodular/MARBLES/assets/97026614/5aa7d427-7079-4ae4-b69d-208d0d85aa70">

-If you want to see more about the chip programming process, you can check out [this YouTube video](xxx).
+If you want to see more about the chip programming process, you can check out [this YouTube video](https://youtu.be/9D4ZEAn3BBg) for my Plaits DIY clone, as the procedure is the same.

 ## Calibration
 Calibrating Marbles is more complex than the process for other Mutable Instruments modules.
 It requires to adjust and recompile the source code.
 That is the reason, why I did not provide the compiled .hex files for this module here, as I did for other Mutable Instruments clones.